Income tax calculator

 |Other taxes and Levies2||$xxx||$xxx||$xxx|

 The 2016 Budget contained a proposal to lift the 37% tax bracket from $80,000 to $87,000.
-However due to the early election, the change has not yet been legislated.
-If the Liberal government retain power then this is likely to pass and the tax brackets will change during the current financial year.
-Given this uncertainly the ATO suggest that last years tax brackets remain in use.
+However due to the early election, the change was not immediately legislated.
+Now that the Coalition government has been retain the bill has now passed and the new tax rate will be changed on 1st October 2016.
+For more information, see the announcement on the ATO site.

 PayCalculator is also available in the App Store.
 The app will work on all ios devices including iPad, iPhone and iPod touch and will update every year.
 For more information follow the link to the App Store to see the new enhanced functionality.